phucisstupid/dotflow/README.md

 # Dotfiles manager
-This repository contains scripts to facilitate the installation and management of dotfiles from the [dotfiles repository](https://github.com/phucleeuwu/dotfiles).
+This repository contains scripts to facilitate the installation and management of [dotfiles repository](https://github.com/phucleeuwu/dotfiles).

 ## 1. Install Script